cambridge-ceu/csd3/systems/web.md

 in repleace of a dysfunctional `firefox`.

-An earlier attempt was with `Cytoscape`
+An earlier attempt was made with `Cytoscape`

 ```bash
 module load ceuadmin/Cytoscape/3.9.1